Trust vs. Mistrust: Psychosocial Stage 1

 attachment styles

-These four styles either fall under the category of “secure” or “insecure.”
+These four styles either fall under “secure” or “insecure.”

 Secure Attachment Style